why vegetable seedlings stretch and get spindly

 - Need to know when to start seed?
 My handy seed-starting calculator will help with vegetables, and common herbs and flowers, too.

-(Video of mung bean germination by Wjh31, CC-BY-SA-3.0, via Wikimedia Commons license.)
+(Video of mung bean germination by Wjh31, CC-BY-SA-3.0, via Wikimedia Commons license.
+Disclosure: Purchases from Amazon affiliate links yield a small commission.)